-Well managed and maintained, this park is one of the first green spaces in Slough to receive a Green Flag Award, and is highly valued by the community and Parish of Colnbrook with Poyle.
+Well managed and maintained, this park is highly valued by the community and Parish of Colnbrook with Poyle.

 With valuable contributions from the Colnbrook Community Partnership and external partnership funding this park gives a valuable green space.
 It has a range of recreational, cultural and educational activities for local residents and visitors including:

 The park is open 24 hours a day all year round.